Traverse des Sioux: History

 Native Americans had historically used a ford of the Minnesota River here from pre-contact times.
 A trading post at the site of the crossing likely existed by the last half of the eighteenth century, and a number of fur traders had establishments there in the first half of the nineteenth century.
 An Indian mission was established there in 1843.

 By the 1840s it was used as a transshipment point in the fur trade.
 Pelts from upstream fur posts and from collection points as far away as Pembina and Fort Garry, Canada, were brought by ox cart trains traveling on the West Plains Trail, the westernmost of the Red River Trails.
 At Traverse des Sioux, the furs were transferred to flatboats bound for Mendota, Minnesota and eastern markets.
 In the later part of that period, some cart trains traveled all the way to Mendota or Saint Paul, Minnesota, whence the furs were taken by Mississippi riverboat to markets downriver.
 By 1851 the settlement had two missionaries and their families, a school, several fur trading establishments, a few cabins of French voyageurs, and twenty to thirty Indian lodges.

-In 1851 the Treaty of Traverse des Sioux was signed at the post, by which tribes of the Sioux people were induced to cede 24 million acres (97,000 km²) of land to the United States for promises of reservations and annuities at a rate of seven cents per acre.
+In 1851 the Treaty of Traverse des Sioux was signed at the post, by which tribes of the Sioux people were induced to cede 24 million acres (97,000 km2) of land to the United States for promises of reservations and annuities at a rate of seven cents per acre.
 This concession opened up vast areas of Minnesota Territory to non-native settlement.
-The lands surrendered included Minnesota west of the Mississippi and south of the lands of the Ojibway, all of what later became South Dakota east of the Big Sioux River, and much of northern Iowa.
+The lands surrendered included Minnesota west of the Mississippi and south of the lands of the Ojibwe, all of what later became South Dakota east of the Big Sioux River, and much of northern Iowa.

 After the treaty a town was platted, which kept the settlement's name of Traverse des Sioux.
 Its seventy buildings included two hotels, several churches, and five taverns.
 This town lost its position as county seat of Nicollet County in 1856, when it was superseded by designation of Saint Peter as the new seat a short distance to the south.
 The old town was abandoned by 1869.